 - There is a leaked video uploaded in late 2016 of the team doing the mannequin challenge during the middle of filming.

-- Oprah Winfrey got the role on the spot without Auditioning or getting an offer.
-She was texting Ava DuVernay one day and she mentioned to her that she's currently developing a new "A Wrinkle in Time Adaption" and she asked if she can work with her and Oprah said "No Problem".
+- Oprah Winfrey got the role on the spot without auditioning.
+She was texting Ava DuVernay one day and DuVernay mentioned that she was developing a new "A Wrinkle in Time Adaption" and asked if she could work with her, and Oprah said "no problem".

 - Robert Bolt had worked on the screenplay in the mid 70's.

 - Even though this film was considered a critical and box office failure, director Ava Duvernay was chosen to direct an upcoming New Gods film for DC Comics, though she had no experience with big budget fantasy films prior to Wrinkle in Time.

 - The last quote that Mrs. Who uses is "Tomorrow there'll be more of us," and she cites Miranda, American.
 She's referring to Lin-Manuel Miranda, the American man who wrote the hit broadway show, Hamilton.
 The line is used in several of the show's songs.